10 Best RV Memberships: Reviewed by a Full-Time RVer

 We had a Thousand Trails Zone Pass for one year before we decided to upgrade to an Elite membership.
 It saved us a ton of money!

 While most Thousand Trails RV parks offer full hookups and amenities like swimming pools, the quality varies greatly by park.
-Some of their RV parks are real luxury RV resorts, while others are basic campgrounds with crowded site.
+Some of their RV parks are real luxury RV resorts, while others are basic campgrounds with crowded sites.

 For the best deal on Thousand Trails memberships, email or call (804-366-0798) membership specialists Sharon and Warren Lewis and tell them Christina from Travels with Ted sent you.

-Thousand Trail Elite Memberships
+Thousand Trail Enhanced Memberships

 Couple at Thousand Trails RV campsite.

-Christina, Justin and Ted at a Thousand Trails Campsite
+Christina, Justin, and Ted at a Thousand Trails Campsite

 The Details

-The one-time fee is typically $8,995, but you can often receive discounts based on current specials if you contact the membership specialists mentioned above.
+See our complete guide to Thousand Trails memberships for more details.
+You can often receive discounts based on current specials if you contact the membership specialists mentioned above.

 Christina’s Review

-We love our Thousand Trails Elite Basic membership as it allows us to stay a full hookup RV parks without breaking the bank.
+We love our Thousand Trails Elite Basic membership as it allows us to stay at full hookup RV parks without breaking the bank.
 Since we stay at membership campgrounds frequently, we were able to pay for our membership in just two years.

-Even thought our elite membership has been paid off for years, it still saves us money as we typically spend 8 to 12 weeks at Thousand Trails parks each year.
+Even though our elite membership has been paid off for years, it still saves us money as we typically spend 8 to 12 weeks at Thousand Trails parks each year.
+A lifetime Thousand Trails membership was sensible for full-time RVers and frequent campers who knew they would be RVing for years to come.

 Resort Parks International (RPI)